TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 12/Matthew 12.10.md

 ---

-and behold, a man having a withered hand.
-And they asked him, saying, Is it lawful to heal on the sabbath day? that they might accuse him.
+And behold there was a man with a withered hand.
+They asked him, "Is it lawful to heal on the Sabbath day?" that they might accuse him.